“Toxic” Mold: Health & Safety Implications To NJ Homeowners

 The release of mycrotoxins pose a “Toxic” threat to those exposed to mold.

-The Dangers of Mold Growth in South Jersey
+Toxic Mold: The Dangers of Indoor Mold Growth in South Jersey

 Studies have linked indoor mold exposure to various upper respiratory symptoms: coughing, wheezing, sneezing, stuffy/runny nose, throat irritation, etc. Symptoms range from mild to severe depending on the individual and depending on the mold species.
+So, what defines toxic mold?
 Different mold species release different mycotoxins.
-One of the most infamous toxic molds is Black Mold, or Stachybotrys Chartarum.
+One of the most infamous toxic mold is Black Mold, or Stachybotrys Chartarum.
 However, the truth of the matter is, any number of mold species can be dangerous to an individual’s health.
 There is not one specific species of mold that is considered toxic.
-Prolonged exposure to elevated mold growth (of any kind) can lead to negative health effects depending on the individual and the situation.
-If you are experiencing unexplained symptoms, consult a physician and get your home tested.
+Prolonged exposure to elevated mold growth (of any kind, not just “toxic mold”) can lead to negative health effects depending on the individual and the situation.
+If you are experiencing unexplained symptoms, consult a physician and get your home tested for toxic mold.

 The mold exposure is a health threat; the water damage causing the mold is a physical threat.